eoap/schemas/docs/stac.md

     This is Work in Progress

-The schema is available at https://raw.githubusercontent.com/eoap/schemas/main/stac.yaml
+The schema is available at https://raw.githubusercontent.com/eoap/schemas/main/stac.yaml and 1:1 reflects the stacspec.org schemas.

 The schema defines:

-- A `Catalog` record;
+- A `Catalog` record,  which describes a [Catalog](https://raw.githubusercontent.com/radiantearth/stac-api-spec/refs/tags/v1.0.0/stac-spec/catalog-spec/json-schema/catalog.json);
-- A `Collection` record;
+- A `Collection` record,  which describes a [Collection](https://raw.githubusercontent.com/radiantearth/stac-api-spec/refs/tags/v1.0.0/stac-spec/collection-spec/json-schema/collection.json);
-- An `Item` record.
+- An `Item` record,  which describes an [Item](https://raw.githubusercontent.com/radiantearth/stac-api-spec/refs/tags/v1.0.0/stac-spec/item-spec/json-schema/item.json).

-The `CAtalog` is a  Catalog but for allowing mounting the directory for a staged catalog, it includes an optional field of type `Directory` named `catalog_directory`.

 ## How to use this schema